nbessi/odoo_new_api_guideline/source/environment.rst

 Empty relation now returns an empty RecordSet.

-In the new API if you chain a relation with many empty relations. each relation will be chained and an empty RecordSet should be return at the end.
+In the new API if you chain a relation with many empty relations, each relation will be chained and an empty RecordSet should be return at the end.